·

 29#.
 Open Shelf “Curation” Stations

 Use a single floating shelf to display your most beautiful tea sets or handmade ceramics in a neat, organized row.
-This “curation” station allows you to showcase your love for craftsmanship while keeping the rest of the room clear.
+This “curation” station allows you to showcase your love for craftsmanship while keeping the rest of the room clear and serene.

 By rotating the items on display, you can keep the room feeling fresh and inspiring throughout the different seasons of the year.
-It’s a creative way to use vertical space while supporting your Earthy Dining Room Design Inspirations.
+It is a creative way to use vertical space while supporting your earthy dining room design inspirations.

 30#.
 Minimalist Brass Tray Accents